 This section studies the theory of light from the point of view of its essential physical nature.
 In other words, the characteristics derived from what is light as electromagnetic energy and its behavior or basic relations with other concepts of Modern Physics, such as kinetic energy, mass and gravity.

 An important curiosity of relativistic physics is the non-understanding of the nature of light, as it does not explain why the speed of light is a maximum; it simply imposes it as a mathematical axiom.
 What is worse, there is a clear confusion about this maximum because one can read many times that it has been experimentally confirmed.

 When Theory of Relativity came out, it could have made sense given the little experience that they had in that era; but after a century of scientific development, it seems strange that Modern Physics still does not explain what light is and what the origin of the speed limit is.
-The wave-particle duality is nothing more than a way of recognizing that the concept of light, some of its characteristics and its nature are still unknown.
+The wave-particle duality of light is nothing more than a way of recognizing that the concept of light, some of its characteristics and its nature are still unknown.

 No doubt, Modern Physics is in an important state of change.
 The search for a unification theory or a theory of everything, which explains what light is and it manages to make Quantum Mechanics compatible with Einstein’s theory or substitutes both theories, is a topic evermore present in the scientific environment and in the media.

 The lack of a concept or light is obvious within Modern Physics.
 On the one hand, the Theory of Relativity is an abstract and mathematical theory, and on the other, Quantum Mechanics has renounced to explain the reason for Heisenberg’s Uncertainty or Indeterminacy Principle, greatly conditioned by the aspects supposedly proved by Einstein’s theories.